7 Working With Split Times

 ## This message is displayed once per session.

-split_durations_wide %>% head(5)
+%>% head(5) split_durations_wide

 ## code split_1 split_2 split_3 split_4 split_5